 I’m not adding the cost of operating and maintaining the tractors and mowers, insurance, maintenance and repairs (one of the ladies in the Practical Horseman article commented about the barn owner repairing fences that her horse was running through on a weekly basis!) and many other expenditures of money and time that are the result of boarding horses – because our accumulated expenses of $604 have already surpassed our $500 boarding income.

 At the beginning of this post I mentioned a statement from The Chronicle of the Horse July 27, 2015 article Boarding barns: The Good, The Bad and The Dramatic “… most riders have the same goal in mind when boarding their horses at full-care facilities: quality horse care by trusted, knowledgeable barn staff.”
 I told you it was a very general statement but in fact it’s really a minimalist view, as it doesn’t begin to describe what boarders actually want.
 Boarders want to have the luxury of someone else doing the dirty work related to their horse.
 They want someone else to have the responsibility of seeing to their horse when they don’t come to the barn, be it for work, other commitments or vacation.
-They want their horse taken care of according to their standards by someone who will see to their horse’s needs when he is ill, stressed or dirty.
+They want their horse taken care of according to their standards by someone who will see to their horse’s needs when the horse is ill, stressed or dirty.
 When they go to the barn they want a knowledgeable person to address their concerns about their horse and his social life, plus if a problem comes up that they can not solve or handle, they want the knowledgeable barn manager to deal with it for them.
 In addition they want to use facilities that they can not afford to own, socializing with other people like themselves who view horses and riding the way they do, and they want management to monitor barn drama so their experience can be enjoyable.
 This is a lot to want – however I think most professionals would like to meet these goals for their boarders or they would not continue in business.

 Everybody knows it’s expensive to keep horses, consequently boarding barns might hope that having an economical board rate will result in clients participating in more lessons or clinics.
 Hoping that clients, who are already struggling to pay board, will pay for more lessons is usually met with disappointment.
 Barns may develop a package that includes board and a certain number of lessons to ease the blow, but this is usually done to cover up the high cost of horse care by throwing services in to make it more palatable.
 Every time you add a service, be it a lesson, training, holding a horse for the vet, an extra feeding, or more times cleaning a stall, someone’s time is required.
 If you have employees, their salaries must be reflected in board prices.
 If you’re a small barn and you do most of the work yourself, you should be equally compensated for your effort.
 Your time is valuable.